- Python Basics

 a = 'Welcome to codescracker.com' b = "Python is Fun!"

-Sometime we need to use a large string value that expands in multiple lines.
-Therefore to assign a multiline string, we need to enclose the string in three single or double quotes.
+We need to use a large string value that expands into multiple lines on occasion.
+Therefore, to assign a multiline string, we need to enclose the string in three single or double quotes.
 For example:

 a = '''This is Lukas.
 I'm from Berlin.
-I studied in Ludwig Maximilian University of Munich.
-I am Data Science Enthusiast.''' print(a)
+I studied at the Ludwig Maximilian University of Munich.
+I am a data science enthusiast.''' print(a)

-If you place some space before the string, available in line, other than the variable's line.
-Then the space will get considered as part of the string.
+If you place some space before the string, other than the variable's line, Then the space will be considered part of the string.
 For example:

 a = """Hey, Python is fun.
 Is not it?""" print(a)